Rugby union in Queensland: Earliest matches

 Rugby football commenced in Queensland in 1876, when the Brisbane FC (which had played according to the ‘Melbourne Rules' (now Australian football) since its founding in 1866), and two newly formed football clubs (Bonnet Rouge FC and Rangers FC) elected to play Rugby football.
 Rugby continued to be played for three seasons.
 In 1870 Bonnet Rouge and Rangers folded in 1878 and Brisbane FC (which had periodically played both soccer and rugby as well) returned to playing ‘Victorian rules’ (formerly ‘Melbourne rules’).
 As a result, rugby was rarely played in the following years.

 Fred Lea, an Englishman educated at Allesley College near Rugby in Warwickshire, arrived in Brisbane in 1878 and was amazed to find that Victorian Rules in Queensland was the only football being organised.
-Lea took up the Victorian game, playing it in 1879-81.
+Lea took up the Victorian game, playing it in 1879–81.
 However, in 1880 he was able to sway two of the local clubs, Brisbane FC and Wallaroo (1878), to try rugby.
 Take-up of the code, however was initially very slow.

 Queensland Football Association era

 The Queensland Football Association was formed in April 1880 by both rugby and Victorian rules members.
 While vastly outnumbered by Victorian Association members rugby members lobbied the QFA to schedule matches on a Saturday every 4 weeks during the Victorian Association season, however due to insufficient numbers rugby play was infrequent in the first few seasons.

 Just two rugby matches were played in Queensland in 1880.
 Three matches were played between the clubs in 1881.

 By 1882 newly formed football clubs in rural areas began to debate the adoption of either Australian or Rugby rules.
-Despite just a handful of rugby clubs being overwhelmed by the QFA's 50 senior Victorian association clubs, the push for representative matches saw the voice of the rugby fraternity grow extremely strong.)
+Despite just a handful of rugby clubs being overwhelmed by the QFA's senior Victorian association clubs, the push for representative matches saw the voice of the rugby fraternity grow extremely strong.

-The 1882 the QFA accepted a challenge to play intercolonial football against New South Wales.
+The 1882 the QFA accepted a challenge to send a team to Sydney to play intercolonial football under rugby rules against New South Wales.
 Rugby members of Brisbane FC instigated the move in contact with the Sydney Wallaroo club.
 The Sydney Rugby Football Union won a bidding war against the Sydney Football Association, as to which code to play under.
 The SRFU promised to pay full travel and accommodation costs if the Queenslanders agreed to play only rugby, whereas the SFA offered half of the gate takings if the Queenslanders agreed to play only Victorian rules.
 Due to the prohibitive costs of travel and expected low gate takings for Victorian rules in Sydney, the rugby offer was far more attractive.